Mattiperson/.dwm/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Just do they stuff and you should be good.
+Just do the stuff and you should be good.